p4zaa/Spellbook/FUNCTION_REFERENCE.md

 **Purpose**: Run one Independent Cascade simulation and return the number of activated nodes.

 **Parameters**:
-- `G`: NetworkX directed graph with edge attribute 'prob' containing activation probabilities
+- `G`: NetworkX directed graph with edge attributes containing activation probabilities
 - `seeds` (Set[Any]): Set of seed nodes to start the cascade from
 - `max_steps` (int, optional): Maximum number of simulation steps.
-Defaults to 1000.
+Defaults to 99999.
+- `prob_attr` (str, optional): Name of edge attribute containing activation probabilities.
+Defaults to 'prob'.
+- `default_prob` (float, optional): Default probability to use for edges without probability attribute.
+Defaults to 0.1.

 **Returns**: Tuple[Set[Any], List[Set[Any]]] - A tuple containing:
 - Set of all activated nodes at the end of simulation